 - Difficult maintenance and cleaning

 #1 Choice: eLuxury Goose Down Pillow

-These pillows are packed with dense buckwheat hulls and are a fantastic choice for cooling due to low heat retention.
-The biggest downside is that the hulls can be quite noisy and unresponsive to movement, so it’s not good if you like to change your position a lot during the night.
+The biggest downside is that the hulls can be quite noisy and unresponsive to movement, similar to a bean bag.
+This may not be the best option for you if you like to change your position a lot during the night or if you need targeted pressure point relief.
 One of the biggest advantages is that it’s hypoallergenic and it’s suitable for anyone suffering from allergies.

 Have in mind that you cannot machine wash the hulls.
 You can either replace them or put them in the sun for a few hours.

 #1 Choice: ComfyComfy Buckwheat pillow

 Cotton is a natural material and can be manufactured as organic.
 It’s also hypoallergenic and has great breathability and cooling.
 You will find many pillows with an affordable price tag.
 With all these above mentions pros, we have to mention that cotton pillows may have a shorter lifespan and tend to flatten over time, though the firmness level may vary by the amount of fill you add.
 If you choose a suitable loft, you can use it for any sleeping position.

 - Lower Price